Filippo011235/B.Eng-Thesis-WaSoR/README.md

 The loss function was calculated with cross-entropy, and the Adam optimiser was used, with a learning rate factor of 0.0001.
 The batch size was set to 32.

 Like with SVM, 10-fold stratified cross-validation was used.
-Due to practical considerations and lack of time, experiments were conducted only for 15 epochs.
+Due to practical considerations, and lack of time, experiments were conducted only for 15 epochs.

 Using `ImageDataGenerator`, training images were randomly rotated within a 180-degree range, flipped vertically or horizontally, and subjected to a shear transformation for up to 15 degrees.
-The test images were not processed.
+The validation images were not processed.

 ### Basic experiment
 On the basic Plasor dataset, the average accuracy across folds was 73 %.
 Accuracy, loss and confusion matrix for an example fold: